 L – I want to turn my house into like a surf shop and make surfboards!
 I want to learn how to fix boards, then shape, but you know nobody shapes in Sri Lanka so nobody to teach me.
 I could be the first one.
 Lucky Surfboards!

-WL – Mate that would be sick!
+WL – Yes Lucky!
+That is a great plan let’s do it!
 Calling all UK shapers, Harty?
 Lewis?
 Fancy an apprentice willing to work his ass off, whilst helping shape the Sri Lankan surf industry?
 Let’s talk!
 If not Lucky, I’ll bring two of Harry’s boards in November ha ha.

 Cheers for your time brother.